-You draw a blank and the only thing you are left wondering is “how do we fix this?”
+You draw a blank and the only thing you are left wondering is “How do we fix this?”

-This is when disbelief really sets in.
+ToggleThis is when disbelief really sets in.
 The only form of treatment that your doctor provides you is either kidney dialysis or kidney transplantation.
 Both of which are highly invasive and complicated.

-For the purposes of this article we will be discussing kidney dialysis as a treatment option, as this is the most common treatment choice for most sufferers of kidney failure.
+For the purposes of this article, we will be discussing kidney dialysis as a treatment option, as this is the most common treatment choice for most sufferers of kidney failure.

-The life changing effects that these treatments have on your life are both profound, but unfortunately even these drastic measures do not offer healthy increases to life expectancy for the “average” person once they are diagnosed with kidney failure.
+The life-changing effects that these treatments have on your life are both profound, but unfortunately, even these drastic measures do not offer healthy increases to life expectancy for the “average” person once they are diagnosed with kidney failure.

 Kidney Failure Life Expectancy

-Kidney failure life expectancy, like anything depends on many variables, some of which you can control, and others that you cannot control: age, gender, genes, race, diet, lifestyle choices, what caused your condition (etiology), the type of treatment you choose, etc.
+Kidney failure life expectancy, like anything, depends on many variables, some of which you can control, and others that you cannot control: age, gender, genes, race, diet, lifestyle choices, what caused your condition (etiology), the type of treatment you choose, etc.

-It is therefore prudent to exercise your will to give yourself the best chance of being the “lucky*” ones that live for 20+ years on dialysis. (*luck definition = where preparation and action meet)
+It is therefore prudent to exercise your will to give yourself the best chance of being the “lucky*” ones who live for 20+ years on dialysis. (*luck definition = where preparation and action meet)

 Let’s take a look at some of the stats…